-A barrage of fast fashion, countless trends and clueless style influencers has caused some confusion regarding how the modern man should present himself.
-Fortunately, tradition has usurped trend, quality has toppled quantity and personal maintenance is still as important as its ever been.
-Check out our list of 50 Essential Style Tips below.
+A barrage of fast fashion, countless trends, and clueless style influencers has caused some confusion regarding how the modern man should present himself.

 1. Throw out or give away anything you haven’t worn in over a year.